tqchen07/ctool/README.md

-# descriptive
+#
-Functions to create descriptive tables
+1. descriptive_table(): function to create descriptive table
+2. findcut(): find optimal cutpoints for continuous covariates with binary and time-to-event outcomes